 Framer X saves your designs and components in brand new .framerx containers.
 Unlike in previous versions where the document was simply a folder, you no longer edit things directly inside this file.
 Instead, every document gets a corresponding package folder that gets saved back to the .framerx file.
-To see what goes on in here, choose File > Show Package.
+To see what goes on in here, choose File > Show Project Folder.

 Aside from introducing a new file format, Framer X also adopts modern macOS saving behavior.
 Among other things, that means documents are saved automatically when you close the window.
 If you prefer to manually approve document saving, you can adjust the system-wide behavior in System Preferences > General > Ask to keep changes when closing documents.

 To mimimize the odds of permanently losing data if something goes wrong with your document, observe the following steps: